tschutter/recipes/r/high_altitude_sourdough_bread.md

 *Activate Preferment (overnight)*

-Mix the sourdough starter with 100 grams of warm water and 100 grams of bread flour.
+Mix the sourdough starter with 100 grams of warm water and 100 grams of bread flour to create the the preferment (levain).
 Cover and leave on the counter overnight.

 *Make Dough (10 minutes)*